Altintro/podium/README.md

 	The response for the request will be an *access token* that should be use in **every request as a header** (x-access-token) in order to get a response from the server.

-* **/me**: In order to know if you are logged into the server, you can do a *get* request to /apiv1/users/me with your *access token** as a header of the request.
-The response will be your user information.

 ## Usage